Skip to main content

 Some of our plugins contain tests that are only run on multisite.
 To run those tests, select your PHPUnit configuration and add the WP_MULTISITE flag with value 1 in the command line section of the settings.

-For each of these add-ons, run composer install and yarn in the respective directories to make sure all dependencies are installed.
+• Run composer install to make sure all PHP dependencies are installed.

-All our publicly accessible repositories can be found on GitHub
+We have several other plugins available.
+All our publicly accessible repositories can be found on GitHub.

 Enable indexable indexation